wvchallenges/se-challenge-payroll/README.md

    }
    ```

-We consider ourselves to be language agnostic here at Wave, so feel free to use whatever tech stack you see fit to meet the requirements and to showcase your skills.
+We consider ourselves to be language agnostic here at Wave, so feel free to use any combination of technologies you see fit to both meet the requirements and showcase your skills.
 We only ask that your submission:

 - Is easy to set up
 - Can run on either a Linux or Mac OS X developer machine